thermo-oer-ubc/Thermo-OER/_sources/notebooks/interactive_diagrams/diagrams.md

-# Interactive Property diagrams
+# Property Diagrams

-The following property diagrams are illustrated for Water, Ammonia and Nitrogen gas:
+The following property diagrams are illustrated for Water, Ammonia and R134a:

 - T-v diagram
 - P-v diagram